Banff Skoki Loop: 3 Day Banff Backpacking Trail Guide

 Boulder Pass

-It’s quick and not overly strenuous to the top of Boulder Pass.
-At the top of the pass you’ll find views of Ptarmigan Lake!
+It’s quick and not overly strenuous to the top of Boulder Pass and at the top of the pass you’ll find views of Ptarmigan Lake.
 Something to note is that once you cross over the pass the temperature seems to drop and it gets very windy.
 You’ll often find snow over the pass, even late in the season.
-Ensure you bring warm layers (which I’ll talk about next).
+Ensure you bring warm layers.

 Boulder Pass, Banff Skoki Loop